icevans/linux-study-group/permissions_exercises_solution.md

     Based on the result, I think this verifies my answer that the owner of the creator of the file is the user.

     For bullets two (2) and three (3), I think the permission will be dependent on the default `umask` for each user that created the file or directory.
 As such, I decided not to puruse implementing those anymore.
 Chapter 9 of TLCL has a solution but it only lasts until the end of a session.

+5. Who is allowed to create, rename, or delete files in the shared directory?

+   Those who are allowed create, rename, and delet files are those with

-5. What does the executable permission mean for a directory?
+6. What does the executable permission mean for a directory?
     The executable permission for a directory allows the entering of the directory.

-6. What permissions does the `irb` file have?
+7. What permissions does the `irb` file have?
 (Hint: you'll have to find where `irb` lives using the info from chapter 3.
 It may be a symbolic link on your system -- TLCL discusses permissions for symbolic links.)

     Note: It looks like ruby is not installed by default (at least from my virtual machine).